marigold-dev/training-nft-1/README.md

 > Note : if you want to understand how it has been made from scratch look at [this training](https://github.com/marigold-dev/training-dapp-1#construction_worker-dapp)

+It is easier on frontend side to use typed objects.
+Taqueria provides a plugin to generate Typescript classes from your Michelson code.

+Install the plugin, then generate a representation of your smart contract objects that writes these files to your frontend app source code.

-Generate the Typescript classes from Michelson code to your frontend app and run the server
+Finally, run the server

 ```bash
 taq install @taqueria/plugin-contract-types